Layston

-Layston is a former village and parish located 1/2 mi north-east of Buntingford in Hertfordshire, England, at 51°57′50″N 0°00′45″E.
+Layston is a former village and parish located 1/2 mi north-east of Buntingford in the East Hertfordshire district, in the county of Hertfordshire, England, at 51°57′50″N 0°00′45″E.

 In 1931 the parish had a population of 724.
-On 1 April 1937 the parish was abolished and merged with Buntingford, part also went to form Hormead.
+On 1 April 1937 the parish was abolished and merged with Buntingford and Wyddial, part also went to form Hormead.

 Its former church, St Bartholomew's, became derelict but is the subject of a restoration project.
 People connected with the church include: